 This vegan lemon and strawberry cheesecake has become a staple for both dinner parties, and casual dinners, impressing both guests and family members who all constantly ask me to make this dessert!
 I defy anyone who says they don't love a crunchy biscuit base, contrasting with a smooth and tangy cheesecake filling.
 It's made even more delicious when it's topped with a sweet strawberry layer and extra strawberries for the perfect summer pudding!

 Our vegan lemon and strawberry cheesecake is gluten free, which is perfect for coelics and people with intolerances.
 It is also soy free as we wanted to make sure our friends with allergies had a cheesecake option.
 We have an amazing baked lemon and blueberry vegan cheesecake that uses silken tofu.
-To make this vegan lemon cheesecake and hold it together nicely, I used a springform cake tin (affiliate link).
+To make this vegan lemon cheesecake and hold it together nicely, I used a springform cake tin.
 This also makes it nice and easy to remove.

 I LOVE a biscuit base.
 To make this 100% gluten free, you need to choose gluten free oats.
-Alternatives that are also gluten free include quinoa flakes (affiliate link) and buckwheat flakes.
+Alternatives that are also gluten free include quinoa flakes and buckwheat flakes.
 These are also great as an alternative to oats for breakfast - I use these in my Superfood, High Protein Breakfast Bowl.

 To hold the ingredients together, I used a vegan egg replacement - milled linseed / flaxseed.
 This is a great ingredient for desserts and for binding burgers and patties.
 You can find out more about the best Vegan Egg Replacements here.

 This vegan lemon cheesecake is soy free as it does not use tofu.
 It has very simple ingredients.
 The cashews, coconut cream and coconut oil become nice and creamy when blended together.
 You can choose what kind of sugar you use.
-I like to use coconut palm sugar (affiliate link) in a lot of my baking, but using a white sugar will give the classic creamy white cheesecake look which contrasts beautifully with the other layers.
+I like to use coconut palm sugar in a lot of my baking, but using a white sugar will give the classic creamy white cheesecake look which contrasts beautifully with the other layers.

 Tangy and fragrant strawberries are a classic topping for a chilled cheesecake and this is a super simple soft set jelly that not only looks beautiful, but tastes amazing!
 Instead of traditional gelatine (ew) we use Agar, which is a gelling agent made from seaweed.
-I like to use this organic one (affiliate link).
+I like to use this organic one.
 Be careful not to use too much or the jelly top can become a bit hard, which isn't nice.

 Here's how to make the delicious crunchy biscuit base for the cheesecake.
+I've written a summary first, then you can see how to make it with simple images.

 Here's how to make the creamy zingy lemon cheesecake filling, and the beautiful strawberry topping.